belykhk/zabbix-template-openhardwaremonitor/README.md

 ## Installation

- - Install Open Hardware Monitor on machine you wany to monitor and make sure it set on `Run on Windows startup`
+ - Install Open Hardware Monitor on machine you want to monitor and make sure it set on `Run on Windows startup`
  - Import the template in `/template` to your Zabbix Server instance, and assign it to a host running OpenHardwareMonitor that has WMI accessible.

 ## Support